Author: Hon Assoc Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2013.

 A friction blister occurs when there is contact, pressure and movement between the skin and something touching it – such as a heel rubbed by a new or unfamilar shoe.

-Shear forces cause mechanical separation of the layers of epidermal cells.
+Sheer forces cause mechanical separation of the layers of epidermal cells.
 The gap fills with fluid, forming a subepidermal bulla (blister).
 A blister forms more quickly if pressure and movement on the skin is severe or the skin is damp.

 Friction blisters occur from time to time in nearly males and females of all ages.
 Exacerbating factors include: